Home » Recipes » Diet » Vegetarian » Quick Spicy Coconut Noodles

 Description

 What do you cook when you really can’t be bothered cooking?
-These quick spicy coconut noodles hit the spot for me every time.
-They’re creamy, delicious, nourishing comfort food.
-Bonus: they take less than 20 minutes to make!
+These one-pot, quick spicy coconut noodles hit the spot for me every time.
+Part ramen, part noodle soup, part saucy noodle bowls, they’re creamy, delicious, nourishing comfort food.
+Bonus: they take just 20 minutes to make!

 Ingredients